marwanmohamed213410/AMIT_Smart-Home/README.md

 ✅ **LCD & Keypad:** Local control for added convenience
 ✅ **Security System:** Admin-user login authentication
 ✅ **EEPROM Storage:** Saves settings and user data
 ✅ **Temperature-Based AC Control:** Automatic adjustments for comfort

+## ⚙ Components:
+  - 24C08 EEPROM, or use the internal.
+  - Bluetooth module HC-05 or TTL (PL2003 or CH340 or CP2102).
+  - 5 transistors and relays (Not mandatory; they can be replaced by LEDs).
+  - 1 transistor and Solid-state Relay for dimming circuit.
+  - LM35 temperature sensor or equivalent.
+  - 2 NPN and DC motor.
+  - Keypad & Lm01602A Character LCD.
+  - Servo motor.